caprates

 Exit: Sale

-Sell at $2,857,000 ($200,000 ÷ 0.07), earning $857,000 profit plus cash flow
+Sell the property at $2,857,000 ($200,000 ÷ 0.07) earning $857,000 profit plus cash flow in prior years.

 Key Factors That Influence Cap Rates

-Location and Market Strength
+Location and Market Dynamics

-Property Type and Class
+Property Type and Classification

 Economic Conditions and Interest Rates